• Skip to content

 • Managing Complexity in Advanced Clinical Practice

-• A Research module e.g. Research Theory and Application for Health Professionals
+• Research Theory and Application for Health Professionals

-• An Advanced Physical Assessment module e.g. Advanced Physical Assessment, Pathophysiology and Clinical Decision Making (Adult/Child) or Advanced Physical Assessment of Cardiac and Respiratory systems
+• Advanced Physical Assessment, Pathophysiology and Clinical Decision Making (Adult/Child) OR Advanced Physical Assessment of Cardiac and Respiratory systems

 Year 2